msavin/SteveJobs/README.md

 ## The simple jobs queue that just works.

 **IN DEVELOPMENT.** Steve Jobs makes it really easy to run scheduled tasks.
-It's designed to work naturally with Meteor by storing data with MongoDB and using the fibers-based `Meteor.setTimeout` function to check for pending jobs.
+It's specially designed to work with Meteor by leveraging MongoDB and the fibers-based timeout function for effortless setup and ease of use.

 ## How to Use